lucianor8775/escaping-morgana/Dimension-split/Play-animals.md

 dream, but I want to make the most of it before returning to my horrible reality.

 Arthur: as i look around i notice that it is very vibrant.
 I think im gonna like this place a lot.

+[do you want to grab fruit off the floor?]